VisualComposer/elementBoilerplate/README.md

 - PHP > 5.4, recommended latest (7.2)

 ## Installation
-- To work with element, each element is independent
+- To work with the element, each element is independent
-- Run `npm install` in element directory
+- Run `npm install` in the element directory
 - Build via `npm run build`
-- Once element is built it will appear in editor
+- Once the element is built it will appear in the editor

 ### Commands
 ```